Name: Dennis Li

 The moral of the story is that it doesn’t matter if no one believes in you, as long as you believe in yourself.
 Be better.
 Build a thicker skin.
 Develop your passion.
 Strengthen your resolve.
 The universe has no choice but to give way to those who have a dream and stop at nothing to pursue it.
 The rejections at the time were tough, but they helped me build an unbreakable mindset that will get me through anything.
 So to anyone who needs to hear this, just keep going!

-What is a fun fact about yourself?
-I’m actually a magician!
+Fun Fact: I’m actually a magician!
 I became fascinated with magic when I was in high school.
 I would take the bus home from school every day, and my bus stop was across the street from a local magic shop.
 My bus would come every 20-30 minutes, so one day I walked into the shop across the street.
 I asked the shopkeeper there at the time to blow my mind and that is exactly what he did.
 He showed me a few simple magic tricks that I still remember today.
 I learned to love the intricacies of magic— how one can use misdirection to guide a person’s gaze, the discipline needed to refine your sleight of hand, and the showmanship and story-telling abilities required to be an enticing magician!

 Do you have any advice for others interested in entering your field?
 Medicine is a very long and rigorous journey.
 Make sure that it is something that you are truly passionate about.
 Have a strong “Why.”
 What will get you through your 13-hour shifts?
 What about when you have to study for your exams after that?
 What about when you realize you have to do it over again the next day?
 What will keep you going when you inevitably make a mistake that has large consequences?
 If medicine is not for you, that is absolutely okay.
 There are amazing professions out there (I couldn’t possibly begin to mention all of them).
 Take your time, figure out where you passions lie, and go pursue it!

-Any other things you'd like to share: As you can probably tell, I am very into medicine, fitness, and mindset.
+Other things you'd like to share: As you can probably tell, I am very into medicine, fitness, and mindset.
 I currently use my instagram @doctor.dennis to document my journey through medical school— My victories, my failures, as well as the journeys, insights, and lessons that I’ve picked up along the way.
 If this is something you are interested in, I would love to have you join my community.
 If you have any questions at all, feel free to message me at any time.
 I personally read and answer all of my messages and comments so don’t hesitate to reach out!

 Always open to chat,